 A student opting for a terminal Masters degree may not receive University support (RA or TA) once the petition is granted.
+A student receiving a Masters in Neuroscience may not remain enrolled in the Neuroscience PhD program.
 The student is fully responsible for scheduling meetings and obtaining approval of the Masters thesis document or Masters research paper in sufficient time for the processing of the requisite forms to be submitted by the NGP administration to the USC Graduate School for final approval.